raphafe96/Thesis-VisPol/README.md

 2. Navigate to the `test` folder
 3. Run `test.exe`
 4. **Important:** DO NOT use spaces or special characters in any folder names (neither where the executable is located nor in your working directory)
-5. No installation is required
+5. No installation is required - keep test.exe and _internal in the same directory.

 ---